 As the sensory / evaluative distinction occurs inside your mind and differs at different levels of experience, so does this next distinction- the frame / feeling distinction.
 And precisely because both of these distinctions are difficult to catch, almost everyone needs specific training and practice to become competent so that it eventually becomes intuitive.
-Further, because they occur within, and because you can jump the levels in a nana second, catching the frame / feeling distinction is a most challenging aspect of communication.
-Let's begin with some definitions.
+Further, because they occur within, and because you can jump the levels in a nana second, catching the frame / feeling distinctions.